Nigel Owusu

-Nigel Owusu (born 31 January 2003) is a Dutch professional footballer who plays as a left back for ADO Den Haag.
+Nigel Owusu (born 31 January 2003) is a Dutch footballer who plays as a left-back for Lisse.

 Personal life

 Born in the Netherlands, Owusu has Ghanaian roots.

 Career

 Owusu was with AVV Zeeburgia before being welcomed into the youth academy at Ajax from 2012.
-After a spell wuth AZ Alkmaar, and still only seventeen, he was signed by ADO Den Haag in October 2020, and signed to a contract until the end of the 2021-22 season.
+After a spell with AZ Alkmaar, and still only seventeen, he was signed by ADO Den Haag in October 2020 and signed to a contract until the end of the 2021–22 season.
 He made his Eerste Divisie debut on 6 May 2022 against FC Emmen.
-In May 2022 he signed a new contract for two more seasons with the option of a third.
+In May 2022, he signed a new contract for two more seasons with the option of a third.